How to Effectively Communicate With Kids and Teens

 |"Don’t be nervous—I’m sure you did great!”||“You’re worried you didn’t do well on your test.”|

-Help kids label their feelings
+How to help kids and teens label their feelings

 |“You seem really upset.”||“When you say you’re ‘upset,’ I don’t know exactly what you mean.
 I wonder if you’re feeling sad or embarrassed.
 Are either of those right?”|